Will Getting Braces Change What I Eat?

 - Scrambled Eggs: Easy to chew, they offer the protein your body craves.

-- Soups: Warm, comforting, and varied—watch the temperature.
+- Soups: Warm, comforting, and varied.

-- Pasta: Opt for softer-cooked shapes to ensure ease.
+- Pasta: Opt for softer-cooked shapes.

 - Seafood: Particularly fish varieties that flake easily.